When is the Nola Caribbean Festival 2024?

 Where to stay in New Orleans?

-If you are struggling to find good options in the Lower Garden District, the Garden District or the French Quarter then don’t panic!
+If you don’t want to stay in the Lower Garden District, the Garden District or the French Quarter then don’t panic!
 There are still plenty of other great options.
-Look around Uptown, or the Warehouse District or the Central Business District.
-For a quieter but still exciting experience consider Faubourg Marigny and the Baywater neighbourhoods.
+Look around Uptown, the Warehouse District or the Central Business District.
+For a quieter but still exciting experience consider Faubourg Marigny and the Baywater neighborhoods.
 New Orleans is a fairly small city and a great place to walk around when the weather is nice.

-Anyway check out some great accommodation deals for New Orleans here.
+Check out some great accommodation deals on Booking.com for New Orleans here.